nvdaes/clipContentsDesigner/addon/doc/ro/readme.md

   presented in a browseable message, for instance if files or folders are been copied from Windows Explorer.

-It contains the following controls:

-* Type the string to be used as a separator between contents added to the
   clipboard: Allows to set a separator which can be used to find the text segments once the entire added text is pasted.
 * Add text before clip data: It's also possible to choose if the added text